brewkode/camprom/README.md

 Cassandra / ScyllaDB / DynamoDB / HBase - choice is based on combination of existing infra tools / maturity / team strength and community support.

 ## Scaling when user load explodes
+- Before doing any improvements, first step would be to measure bottlenecks.
-- The promocode service - which assigns the promocode to user needs to scale out.
-Given that the underlying DB choice is horizontally scalable, we can scale out the DB too if we see hotspots in the DB.
-But, before doing anything, first step would be to measure where the hotspot is.
+- The promocode service - which assigns the promocode to user can scale out.
+- Given that the underlying DB choice is horizontally scalable, we can scale out the DB too if we see hotspots in the DB
+- Bloom filter needs to be kept in sync across services - easier to get rid of bloom than to

 ## Alternate design for Promocode service:
 - Sharded service which manages its own state - promo codes & their in_use state